jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) to a person with an initial provisional tax liability who—
     (i) pays GST on a 6-monthly basis; or
     (ii) pays GST on a monthly or 2-monthly basis, and starts a taxable activity within 30 days before the date of instalment B in their corresponding income year:
+  (bb) to a person that uses the AIM method for the tax year:
   (c) to a person liable to pay provisional tax who has not provided a return of income for the preceding tax year, and whose residual income tax for the tax year before the preceding tax year was $2,500 or less:
   (d) in a transitional year.
+AIM method
+(4B) A person liable to pay provisional tax who uses the AIM method for the current tax year must pay provisional tax— (a) if the person is not registered for GST, or has a 6-month taxable period under section 15 of the Goods and Services Tax Act 1985, on the 6 instalment dates in the months set out in schedule 3, part A, columns A, B, C, D, E, and F for their balance date.
+The amount of each instalment is provided by section RC 10B; or
+  (b) if the person has a 2-month taxable period under section 15 of the Goods and Services Tax Act 1985, on the group of 6 instalment dates in the months set out in either schedule 3, part A, columns A, B, C, D, E, and F or in schedule 3, part A, columns A1, B1, C1, D1, E1, and F1 that corresponds to the due dates for their GST returns.
+The amount of each instalment is provided by section RC 10B; or
+  (c) if the person has a 1-month taxable period under section 15 of the Goods and Services Tax Act 1985, on the 12 instalment dates in the months set out in schedule 3, part A, columns A to F1 for their corresponding income year.
+The amount of each instalment is provided by section RC 10B.
 Provisional tax when GST paid on 6-monthly basis
 (5) A person liable to pay provisional tax who pays GST on a 6-monthly basis must pay provisional tax on the 2 interest instalment dates for the tax year in the months set out in schedule 3, part A, columns C and F for their corresponding income year.
 This subsection applies to a person with an initial provisional tax liability other than 1 who pays GST on a 6-monthly basis and starts a taxable activity within 30 days before the date of instalment C.
 Provisional tax determined using GST ratio
-(6) A person liable to pay provisional tax who uses a GST ratio to determine the amount of provisional tax payable for a tax year, must pay provisional tax on the 6 ratio instalment dates in the months set out in schedule 3, part A, columns A to F for their corresponding income year.
+(6) A person liable to pay provisional tax who uses a GST ratio to determine the amount of provisional tax payable for a tax year, must pay provisional tax on the 6 ratio instalment dates in the months set out in schedule 3, part A, columns A, B, C, D, E, and F for their corresponding income year.
 The amount of each instalment is calculated under section RC 11.
 Changing calculation method
 (7) A person who is unable or who decides not to use a GST ratio, changing their calculation method under section RC 18, must pay the provisional tax payable for the tax year on the relevant instalment dates under the replacement method.
 The amount of each instalment is calculated under section RC 10.
 Changing cycle of taxable periods